ArtemRivnyi/bash-toolbox/README.md

 ## ✨ Overview

 This toolkit provides seven powerful scripts for maintaining the health and stability of your infrastructure.
-All scripts are designed with cross-platform compatibility in mind (Linux, macOS, Windows via Git Bash) and use a unified approach to Telegram configuration for alerts where applicable.
+All scripts are designed with cross-platform compatibility in mind (Linux, macOS, Windows via Git Bash) and use a unified approach to configuration for alerts where applicable.

 **Key Features:**
 - 🌍 Cross-platform compatibility (Linux, macOS, Windows)
-- 📱 Telegram notification support for critical scripts
+- 📱 **Smart Telegram notification support** for critical and recovery events
+- 🚨 **Severity Levels:** Alerts classified as CRITICAL, WARNING, or RECOVERY
 - 🎨 Color-coded console output for better readability
 - 📊 Comprehensive logging for all operations
 - ⚡ Minimal dependencies (bash, tar, gzip, curl/wget)